gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I loved the early hours of the day.
 They made everything fresh, full of hope and possibility.
 My two apprentices would be stirring soon, Thomas and the silversmith girl.
 I yawned.
 The silversmith girl did progress as she should, but Thomas was now a problem.
-Smart, ambitious, impatient---I doubted he would see twenty, despite his talent.
+Smart, ambitious, impatient—I doubted he would see twenty, despite his talent.
 He was of the sort to make a bad bargain, to take on too many spells too quickly and discover that one with another meant that food could never pass his lips or some such thing.
 He would trust his own